 The artistic evolution of Chinese warriors from the Han to the Ming is a remarkable mirror of China’s dynastic story.
 The Han built the image of the imperial defender, the Tang celebrated the cosmopolitan man of action, the Song intellectualized the soldier, the Yuan returned to steppe vigor, and the Ming enshrined the warrior as a moral icon.
 Each era used the same fundamental motif—the man of war—to project its own anxieties, values, and ideals.

 From the stark stone of Han tombs to the gleaming glazed porcelain of Ming emperors, the warrior in Chinese art is more than a fighter.
-He is a vessel of history, a symbol of resistance, and a testament to an enduring cultural conversation about what it means to be strong, loyal, and civilized.
-For further exploration of this rich tapestry, the Sir Percival David Collection of Chinese Art at the British Museum offers a world-class view of the material culture that shaped these images.
+He is a vessel of history, a symbol of resistance, and an enduring cultural conversation about what it means to be strong, loyal, and civilized.
+For further exploration of this rich tradition, the Sir Percival David Collection of Chinese Art at the British Museum offers a world-class view of the material culture that shaped these images, including examples of Ming blue-and-white porcelain featuring military themes.